rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.8.3.txt

 erlang client
 -------------
 bug fixes
-- code_change/3 did not return {ok, State} in many places
+- code_change/3 did not return {ok, State} in many places breaking applications that use code reloading and the Erlang client
-- function_clause when SSL connection closed abruptly under R15B0x
+- spurious function_clause error in logs when SSL connection closed abruptly under R15B0x

 federation plugin
 -----------------
 enhancements
-- default prefetch count to 1000, rather than unlimited, to give flow control
+- set default prefetch count to 1000, rather than unlimited, to ensure there is flow control on federation links

 management plugin